Horace Smith-Dorrien: Egypt, India and Sudan

 Smith-Dorrien served in Egypt under Evelyn Wood.
-He was promoted captain on 1 April 1882, appointed assistant chief of police in Alexandria on 22 August 1882, then given command of Mounted Infantry in Egypt on 3 September 1882, and was seconded to the Egyptian army (1 February 1884).
-During this time, he forged a lifelong friendship with the then Major Kitchener.
-He met Gordon more than once, but his bad knee kept him off the expedition to relieve Khartoum.
+He was promoted captain on 1 April 1882, appointed assistant chief of police in Alexandria on 22 August 1882, then given command of Mounted Infantry in Egypt on 3 September 1882, and was seconded to the Egyptian Army (1 February 1884).
+During this time, he forged a lifelong friendship with the then Major Herbert Kitchener.
+He met Charles George Gordon more than once, but his bad knee kept him off the expedition to relieve Khartoum.
 He served on the Suakin Expedition.
 On 30 December 1885, he witnessed the Battle of Gennis, where the British Army fought in red coats for the last time.
 The next day (31 December 1885) he was given his first independent command, 150 men (a mixture of hussars, mounted infantry and Egyptians) with fifty infantry in reserve.
-His task was to capture nine Arab river supply boats (nuggars), in order to achieve which he had to exceed his orders by going beyond the village of Surda, making a 60-mile journey on horseback in 24 hours.
-For this, he was awarded the Distinguished Service Order in 1886.
+His task was to capture nine Arab river supply boats (nuggars), to achieve which he had to exceed his orders by going beyond the village of Surda, making a 60-mile journey on horseback in 24 hours.
+For this, he was awarded the Distinguished Service Order (DSO) in 1886.

-Smith-Dorrien then left active command to go to the Staff College, Camberley (1887–9).
-Staff College was not yet much respected, and he later recorded that he devoted much time to sport whilst there.
+Smith-Dorrien then left active command to go to the Staff College, Camberley (1887–89).
+Staff College was not yet much respected, and he later recorded that he devoted much time to sport while there.

 He was posted to India, and promoted major on 1 May 1892.
 He became Deputy Assistant Adjutant-General, Bengal, on 1 April 1893 and then Assistant Adjutant General, Bengal, on 27 October 1894.
 He returned to his regiment where he commanded troops during the Tirah Campaign of 1897–98.

 In 1898, he transferred back to Egypt.
 He was promoted brevet lieutenant-colonel on 20 May 1898 and appointed Commanding Officer of the 13th Sudanese Battalion (16 July 1898).
 He fought at the Battle of Omdurman (2 September 1898), where his infantry fired at Devishes from entrenched positions.
 He commanded the British troops during the Fashoda incident.
 He was promoted brevet colonel 16 November 1898 and Commanding Officer of the Sherwood Foresters and substantive lieutenant-colonel (1 January 1899).